-- the date, time, location, and nature of the incident - the demographic background of the victim and the perpetrator (including citizenship, age, gender, and whether either has self-identified as gay, lesbian, bisexual, transgender, intersex, or gender nonconforming) - detailed reporting timeline, including the names of the individual who reported the incident and received the report of sexual assault, date and time the report was received, and steps taken to communicate the report up the chain of command - any injuries sustained by the victim - all formal and/or informal action taken, including all post-report follow up response taken by the facility (e.g. housing placement/custody classification, medical examination, mental health counseling, etc.) - all reports - medical forms or other relevant medical information - supporting memos and videotapes, if any - any sanctions imposed on the perpetrator - any other evidentiary materials pertaining to the allegation - 3.
-The facility administrator shall maintain these files chronologically in a secure location. - 4.
-The facility administrator shall maintain a listing of the names of sexual assault victims and assailants, along with the dates and locations of all sexual assault incidents
+- a.
+The victim(s) and assailant(s) of a sexual assault; - b.
+The date, time, location, and nature of the incident; - c.
+The demographic background of the victim and the perpetrator (including citizenship, age, gender, and whether either has self-identified as gay, lesbian, bisexual, transgender, intersex, or gender nonconforming); - d.
+Detailed reporting timeline, including the names of the individual who reported the incident and received the report of sexual assault, date and time the report was received, and steps taken to communicate the report up the chain of command; - e.
+Any injuries sustained by the victim; - f.
+All formal and/or informal action taken, including all post-report follow up response taken by the facility (e.g. Housing placement/custody classification, medical examination, mental health counseling, etc.); - g.
+All reports; - h.
+Medical forms or other relevant medical information; - i.
+Supporting memos and videotapes, if any; - j.
+Any sanctions imposed on the perpetrator; and - k.
+Any other evidentiary materials pertaining to the allegation.

+The facility administrator shall maintain these files chronologically in a secure location.

-- occurring within the facility, on his/her computerized incident reporting system.
-Such information shall be maintained on a need-to-know basis; access shall be limited to those staff involved in the treatment of the victim or the investigation of the incident.
-At no time may law enforcement sensitive documents or evidence be stored at the facility. - 5.
-On an ongoing basis, the PSA Compliance Manager and facility administrator must work with the Field Office and ICE PSA Coordinator to share data regarding sexual abuse incidents and response.
+In addition, the facility administrator shall maintain a listing of the names of sexual abuse and assault victims and assailants, along with the dates and locations of all sexual abuse and assault incidents occurring within the facility, on his or her computerized incident reporting system.
+Such information shall be maintained on a need-to-know basis, which includes protection of electronic files from unauthorized access.
+At no time may law enforcement sensitive documents or evidence be stored at the facility.
+Access to this designation shall be limited to those staff involved in the treatment of the victim or the investigation of the incident.
+The authorized designation shall allow appropriate staff to track the detainee victim or assailant of sexual abuse and assault across the system.

+On an ongoing basis, the PSA Compliance Manager and facility administrator must work with the ICE/ERO and the ICE/ERO PSA Coordinator to share data regarding sexual abuse incidents and response.